hectorcorrea/hectorcorrea.github.io/about.md

 My main areas of interest are web development in small and collaborative teams.
 I also enjoy learning new and interesting technologies and you'll find a wide variety of topics in my blog including algorithms and data structures, Go, Ruby on Rails, Node.js/JavaScript, Solr, C#/ASP.NET MVC, NoSQL databases, Linked Data, and software development in general.

-I hold a Bachelor of Science in Computer Science from Instituto Tecnológico de Colima (Mexico) and several certifications including Microsoft Certified Software Developer (MCSD), ScrumMaster, and MongoDB for Developers (M101P).
+I hold a Bachelor of Science in Computer Science from Instituto Tecnológico de Colima (Mexico) and several certifications including Microsoft Certified Software Developer (MCSD), ScrumMaster, Scrum Product Owner, and MongoDB for Developers (M101P).

 In the last few years I've given presentations at local events as well as regional and national conferences in a variety of topics including web development, Solr, Node.js, NoSQL/MongoDB, Linked Data, MARC, data repositories, and sustainable software development.
 Check out the slides and other related materials on the [presentations](/presentations) tab.